-NP is a disease of tissue destruction of both soft tissue (gums) and hard tissue (alveolar bone).
-As a result of the disease, both soft and hard tissue defects can be created that make oral hygiene difficult.
-Following the completion of the acute treatment phase, patients may undergo treatments to surgically correct any defects, such as a gingivoplasty for smaller soft tissue defects, or osteoplasty to repair larger, bony defects.
+Necrotizing periodontitis is a disease of tissue destruction of both soft tissue (gums) and hard tissue (alveolar bone).
+As a result of the disease, both soft and hard tissue defects can make oral hygiene difficult.
+After completing the acute treatment phase, patients may undergo treatments to surgically correct any defects, such as a gingivoplasty for smaller soft tissue defects or osteoplasty to repair larger, bony defects.

 According to the 2017 classification system put forth by the American Academy of Periodontology, necrotizing periodontal disease is a category of diseases that affects the periodontium through the extent of ulceration and necrosis.
 Within this group, there are three major subsets:

 The differences between these subsets are based on the extent and site of damage.
-Necrotizing gingivitis is the term used to describe necrosis and ulceration limited to the gingiva (gums).
-A progression of that condition is necrotizing periodontitis, and wherein there is damage to and loss of the periodontium that surrounds each tooth which includes the gingival tissues, alveolar bone, and periodontal ligament.
-Lastly, necrotizing stomatitis is a term used to describe the destruction of the mucous membranes in the mouth, the areas beyond the mucogingival junction, such as the cheek, tongue, and palate.
+Necrotizing gingivitis is used to describe necrosis and ulceration limited to the gingiva (gums).
+A progression of that condition is necrotizing periodontitis, where there is damage to and loss of the periodontium surrounding each tooth, including the gingival tissues, alveolar bone, and periodontal ligament.
+Lastly, necrotizing stomatitis is a term used to describe the destruction of the mucous membranes in the mouth and the areas beyond the mucogingival junction, such as the cheek, tongue, and palate.

-Recurrence of necrotizing periodontal diseases is not uncommon, and therefore regular recalls are recommended to monitor for signs of future disease.
-Additionally, a key factor in the prognosis of NPDs is in the management of risk factors.
-If risk factor modification includes improving oral hygiene, nutrition, psychological stress, and smoking cessation, the patient has a much more favorable prognosis.
-Additionally, treatment of underlying conditions, such as therapy for HIV may reduce the patient's immunosuppressed state, thus also improving their prognosis.
+Recurrence of necrotizing periodontal diseases is not uncommon, and therefore regular recalls are recommended to monitor for signs of future illness.
+Additionally, a critical factor in the prognosis of NPDs is the management of risk factors.
+The prognosis is more favorable if patients improve their risk factors such as oral hygiene, nutrition, psychological stress, or smoking cessation.
+Additionally, treatment of underlying conditions, such as therapy for HIV, may reduce the patient's immunosuppressed state, thus improving their prognosis.

-There are several noted complications of necrotizing periodontitis, most of which are related to the destructive nature of the disease.
+There are several noted complications of necrotizing periodontal diseases, most of which are related to the destructive nature of the disease.
 These complications include:

-Provide at-risk patients with education about how to modify risk factors such as oral hygiene and nutrition to prevent the occurrence of necrotizing periodontitis.
-Interdisciplinary healthcare professionals should work together to identify, monitor, treat, and manage patients with necrotizing periodontal diseases and treat underlying conditions, including HIV.
-Patients should be educated about the importance of rapid identification of the signs and symptoms of necrotizing periodontitis to provide rapid and effective treatment and patient management to limit the extent of the destruction.
+Educate at-risk patients on modifying risk factors such as oral hygiene and nutrition to prevent the occurrence and recurrence of necrotizing periodontal diseases.
+Interdisciplinary healthcare professionals should work together to identify, monitor, treat, and manage patients with necrotizing periodontal diseases and treat underlying conditions.
+Patients should be aware of the importance of rapid identification of signs and symptoms of NPDs to provide immediate and effective treatment to limit the extent of the destruction.